Canon T2i vs Leica CL

 It is notable that the T2i has a microphone port, which is missing on the CL.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 The CL is a recent model that features in the current product line-up of Leica.
-In contrast, the T2i has been discontinued (but can be found pre-owned on eBay).
+In contrast, the T2i has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the T2i was succeeded by the Canon T3i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.
+Further information on the features and operation of the T2i and CL can be found, respectively, in the Canon T2i Manual (free pdf) or the online Leica CL Manual.

 So how do things add up?
 Is there a clear favorite between the Canon T2i and the Leica CL?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.